 According to the analysis summarised in Table 2, a 2°C scenario would not have a significant impact on the Fund's returns considering a timeline to 2030.
 On a longer timeline to 2050, the model suggests that in a 2°C scenario the current asset allocation is sensitive to transition risks.
 The driver of this result is primarily the Fund's high allocation to global equities, an asset class less well-aligned with the opportunity side of the low-carbon transition.

 A 4°C scenario is the worst of the three considered, detracting 0.12% annually on a timeline to 2050.
-The Fund is using the analysis to shape a Climate Strategy which will be agreed in due course.
+Given the Fund is a supporter of the 2015 Paris Agreement on climate change, Table 2 demonstrates that the model used suggests a Paris-aligned climate scenario would be financially superior to a 4°C scenario.

-Translating Climate Scenario Analysis into an investment strategy is a challenge because there is a wide range of plausible climate scenarios; the probability of any given scenario is hard to determine, and; the best performing sectors and asset classes in a 2°C scenario tend to be the worst performers in a 4°C and vice versa.
-Despite the challenges, the Fund believes in seeking out the best available climate-related research in order to make its portfolio as robust as possible.
+Translating Climate Scenario Analysis into an investment strategy is a challenge because there is a wide range of plausible climate scenarios; the probability of any given scenario is hard to determine, and the best performing sectors and asset classes in a 2°C scenario tend to be the worst performers in a 4°C and vice versa.
+Despite the challenges, the Fund believes in seeking out the best available climate-related research to make its portfolio as robust as possible.